yoctoproject/poky/documentation/test-manual/intro.rst

 **Running "cleanall" is not permitted.**

-This can delete files from DL_DIR which would potentially break other builds running in parallel.
-If this is required, DL_DIR must be set to an isolated directory.
+This can delete files from :term:`DL_DIR` which would potentially break other builds running in parallel.
+If this is required, :term:`DL_DIR` must be set to an isolated directory.

 **Running "cleansstate" is not permitted.**

-This can delete files from SSTATE_DIR which would potentially break other builds running in parallel.
-If this is required, SSTATE_DIR must be set to an isolated directory.
+This can delete files from :term:`SSTATE_DIR` which would potentially break other builds running in parallel.
+If this is required, :term:`SSTATE_DIR` must be set to an isolated directory.
 Alternatively, you can use the "-f" option with the ``bitbake`` command to "taint" tasks by changing the sstate checksums to ensure sstate cache items will not be reused.